defold/doc/docs/en/manuals/editor-preferences.md

 ![](images/editor/preferences_code.png)

 Custom Editor
 : Absolute path to an external editor.
-On macOS it should be the path to the executable inside the .app (eg `/Applications/Atom.app/Contents/MacOS/Atom`).
+On macOS it should be the path to the executable inside the .app (e.g. `/Applications/Atom.app/Contents/MacOS/Atom`).

 Open File
 : The pattern used by the custom editor to specify which file to open.
 The pattern `{file}` will be replaced by the filename to open.